Skip to main content

 The csv-enricher module ingests metadata from Csv Enricher into DataHub.
 It is intended for production ingestion workflows and module-specific capabilities are documented below.

-This plugin is used to bulk upload metadata to Datahub.
-It will apply glossary terms, tags, description, owners and domain at the entity level.
+This plugin is used to bulk upload metadata to DataHub.
+It supports structured properties in addition to existing enrichment fields such as glossary terms, tags, descriptions, owners, and domain at the entity level.
 It can also be used to apply tags, glossary terms, and documentation at the column level.
 These values are read from a CSV file.
 You have the option to either overwrite or append existing values.

 The format of the CSV is demonstrated below.
-The header is required and URNs should be surrounded by quotes when they contains commas (most URNs contains commas).
+The header is required and URNs should be surrounded by quotes when they contain commas (most URNs contain commas).

 "urn:li:dataset:(urn:li:dataPlatform:hive,datahub.growth.users,PROD)",first_name,[urn:li:glossaryTerm:FirstName],,,,"first_name description",